wyattscarpenter/util/readme.txt

 Each script is documented by comments in the script itself.

-This collection pairs well with the wnix collection: https://github.com/wyattscarpenter/wnix/ (Todo: I should probably just move the wnix collection into a folder in util, huh? maybe then I could also document it alongside dubious math, obsolete, and maybe even audible crack benchmark)
+This collection pairs well with the wnix collection: https://github.com/wyattscarpenter/wnix/ (Todo: I should probably just move the wnix collection into a folder in util, huh? maybe then I could also document it alongside dubious math, obsolete, and maybe even audible crack benchmark.
+(TODO: actually I think it's fine having wnix live on its own, but I should document dubious math))

 Some of these scripts have external dependencies; if the script gives you some error about some command not being found, you probably need to go install a dependency.
 Some common dependencies are imagemagick and ffmpeg.